 We were driving back from Banganga we saw a board announcing Mani Chowk.
 I asked my cousin if this is where Mani Bhavan is – he said yes and parked the car right there.
 Very sweetly allowing me to go and explore the museum even without asking.
 So I entered this street that looks pretty much like an upper-middle-class residential street from a smaller town of the 1980s.
 This is Mumbai of early 20th CE.
 Mani Bhavan today is the most famous building in the street used to hosting dignitaries.

 Mani Bhavan – Gandhi Sangrahalaya

 I stand in front of a century-old Bungalow, impeccably preserved in subtle colors and dedicated to the father of the nation.
 A plaque outside the museum has the full name of the place – Mani Bhavan Gandhi Sangrahalaya with Gandhi’s trademark Charkha on top of it.
 A small counter at the entrance gives information about the place.
-To my surprise, they say yes to photography and came my camera.
+To my surprise, they say yes to photography and came in my camera.
 The walls all around are full of big and small information about Mahatma Gandhi like a panel had all the postage stamps dedicated to Gandhi.

 Library & book conservation